 CURRENT RESEARCH PROJECTS

-- Comparative Populism 2017-2019 is a two-year team project funded by the Central European University under which annual speeches of state executives (prime ministers or presidents) in the counties of Eurasia will be holistically coded from 1989 to present using a large team of coders.
+- Comparative Populism (2017-2019).
+This is a two-year team project funded by the Central European University under which annual speeches of state executives (prime ministers or presidents) in the counties of Eurasia will be holistically coded from 1989 to present using a large team of coders.
 The texts will be coded for the relative presence of nationalism, populism, and social conservativism.
 The same coding will be undertaken for party manifestos of the biggest two or three parties, as well any smaller parties that are widely-recognized as either populist or right-wing.
 The project aims to map the variations of tribalist of sectarian framing in national political arenas across Europe to understand the variable forms populism takes.
 The team also conducts holistic coding on the executive speeches and party platforms for selected countries from interwar Europe (Romania, Croatia and Bulgaria) where populism was an important political force.